jiakang0402/jiakang0402.github.io/content/authors/admin/_index.md

     icon: hero/academic-cap
     summary: |
       Third Prize in Beijing “Shuo Ri Cup” - China College Student Computer Design Competition
+  - title: Second Prize in the CEO Trainee Marketing Entrepreneurship Practice Challenge Competition
+    date: '2020-06-30'
+    awarder: CEO Trainee Marketing Entrepreneurship Practice Challenge Competition
+    icon: hero/academic-cap
 ---

 Jia Kang is an MSc graduate in Economics actively seeking PhD opportunities in Macroeconomics, Industrial Organization, and Digital Economics.
-His research leverages applied econometrics and macroeconomic models to analyze the Chinese economy, with proven experience in projects examining monetary policy transmission and the impact of technology on labor markets.
-Proficient in Python, MATLAB, and Stata, he aims to develop rigorous, data-driven insights into economic policy and firm behavior.
+Her research leverages applied econometrics and macroeconomic models to analyze the Chinese economy, with proven experience in projects examining monetary policy transmission and the impact of technology on labor markets.
+Proficient in Python, MATLAB, and Stata, she aims to develop rigorous, data-driven insights into economic policy and firm behavior.